SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-20
 - Configure Roboshop Project using ansible ?
 Go through the 'Roboshop-ansible' in VS.
-- Create all the instances & route53 records using shellscript (Roboshop.sh) script.
+- Create all instances & route53 records using shellscript (Roboshop.sh) script.
-- Dont forget to give role to the ansible instance before creating instances and route53 records.
+- Don't forget to give role to the ansible instance before creating instances and route53 records.
-- Delete the old records if exists ---> Hosted zones --> Except NS and SOA.
+- Delete old records if exist ---> Hosted zones --> Except NS and SOA.
-- In ansible we have used file module, dnf module, user module, get url modules etc.
+- In ansible we have used file module, dnf module, user module, get url module, package module, ping module, service module, debug module, command module etc.
-- How to check remote connections (or) running logs ? sudo tail -f /var/log/messages.
 - Black Hole ---> &>> /dev/null (Output stored here will be discarded)
-- All the Users informations will be there in 'cat /etc/passwd' in server.

 ### Session-21
 - What is 'UPSERT' in roboshop.sh file in 'Roboshop-shellscript' ?
-Previously it was 'CREATE' now 'UPSERT'
+Previously it was 'CREATE' now 'UPSERT' why ?
 - What is the difference between Command and Shell ?
-- Shell ---> It is like you login inside the server and run the command, Environment variables and redirections (Symbols) will work here.
+- Shell -> You login inside the server and run the command.
+Environment variables and redirections (Symbols) will work here.
-- Command ---> It is like running the command outside the server, Environment variables and redirections (Symbols) will not work here.
+- Command -> You run the command outside the server.
+Environment variables and redirections (Symbols) will not work here.
-- We used functions in shellscript to avoid the repetition of code right ?
-So similarly in ansible also we have Ansible Roles.
+- We used functions in shellscript to avoid repetition of code right ?
+Similarly in ansible also we have ansible roles.

 ### Session-22
 - We have a special file in linux called a 'Black Hole' located at /dev/null.
 Any data stored here will immediately discarded (Vanishes) '& >> /dev/null' Here & → runs in background, >> /dev/null → discards output.